Drzewice

 Drzewice is the north-western borough (osiedle) of the town of Kostrzyn nad Odrą in western Poland.

 During World War II, the Stalag III-C German prisoner-of-war camp for Polish, French, British, Serbian, Belgian, Italian, American and Soviet prisoners of war was located there.
+In 1945, the camp was liberated by the Soviet army, however, Soviet troops killed some American POWs mistaking them for enemy troops.